is now available! Read about the new features and fixes from November.

 Selecting folders

-When you trust a folder, it is added to the Trusted Folders & Workspaces list displayed in the Workspace Trust editor.
+When you trust a folder, it is added to the Trusted Folders & Workspaces list that is displayed in the Workspace Trust editor.

 Workspace Trust editor Trusted Folders and Workspaces list

-You can manually add, edit, and remove folders from this list and the active folder enabling trust is highlighted in bold.
+You can manually add, edit, and remove folders from this list to enable or disable workspace trust.
+The active folder is highlighted in bold in this list.

 Selecting a parent folder

-When you trust a folder via the Workspace Trust editor, you have the option to trust the parent folder.
-This will apply trust to the parent folder and all subfolders.
+When you trust a folder via the Workspace Trust editor, you have the option to also trust the parent folder.
+This applies trust to the parent folder and all its subfolders.

-When opening a subfolder under a trusted parent, you won't see the usual Don't Trust button to put you back in Restricted Mode, instead there is text mentioning that your folder is trusted due to another folder.
+When you open a subfolder under a trusted parent, you won't see the usual Don't Trust button to put you back in Restricted Mode.
+Instead, there is text mentioning that your folder is trusted due to another folder.

 You can add, modify, and remove a parent folder entry from the Trusted Folders & Workspaces list.